For information about the contest, please email:

 3. If a work is co-authored, at least one of the authors must fulfill the citizenship/Permanent Resident requirement.

-4. The work must be readily available in print for purchase in Canada through a Canadian retailer’s regular channels (bookstores, Chapters/Indigo online, Amazon.ca.)
+4. For full length novels and nonfiction books: The work must be readily available in print for purchase in Canada through a Canadian retailer’s regular channels (bookstores, Chapters/Indigo online, Amazon.ca.)

 5. Special eligibility requirements for the First Novel category: In addition to the above eligibility rules, an author entered in this category cannot have had any other novel of any kind published commercially: